1. Brad Pitt

 2. Demi Lovato

-Demi Lovato has always been brutally honest with her fans about all aspects of her life, especially her addiction.
-In her 2017 documentary, Simply Complicated, the 25-year-old singer shed light on the depth of her fight with substance abuse and her multiple health disorders.
+Demi Lovato has always been brutally honest with their fans about all aspects of their life, especially their addiction.
+In their 2017 documentary, Simply Complicated, the 25-year-old singer shed light on the depth of their fight with substance abuse and their multiple health disorders.

 "I would sneak out and get drugs, I would fake my drug tests with other people's pee.
 There was one night when I used a bunch of coke and I popped a few Xanax bars, and I began to choke a little bit.
 My heart started racing, and I thought to myself, 'Oh my God, I might be overdosing right now.'"